Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Introduction

 Our second order results allow us to capture the slight convexity of the implied volatility skew.
 Additionally, we are able to maintain analytic tractability which is important for calibration to data, as we demonstrate.
 Of course, numerous asymptotic regimes have been analyzed in recent years for the option pricing problem in incomplete markets: see \cite{fpss}, \cite{gatheral} and \cite{lewis2000} for some references.
 Here our focus is not just on deriving and proving convergence of the approximation in the appropriate limits, but in disentangling the calibration procedure that results from it.
 Compared to the first order theory, this is much more involved as there are many more group parameters and basis functions that have to be accommodated to implied volatility data.
 Despite the increase in complexity, we show this can be implemented successfully.

 The rest of this paper proceeds as follows.
 In Section \ref{sec:model}, we describe the class of multiscale stochastic volatility models that we will work with.
 Using a formal singular and regular perturbation analysis, we derive a pricing approximation which is valid for any European-style option.
-We establish the accuracy of our pricing approximation in Theorems \ref{thm:accuracy} and \ref{thm:call}, where we use a regularization to handle the non smooth `kink' of call and put option payoffs.
+We establish the accuracy of our pricing approximation in Theorem \ref{thm:accuracy}, where we use a regularization to handle the non-smoothness of payoffs such as call and put option payoffs.
 In Section \ref{sec:volatilities}, we present an explicit formula for the implied volatility surface induced by our option pricing approximation.
 Additionally, we show how a parameter reduction, crucial for calibration purpose, can be achieved with no loss of accuracy.
 In Section \ref{sec:calibration}, we outline a procedure for calibrating the class of multiscale stochastic volatility models to the empirically observed implied volatility surface of liquid calls and puts.
 We carry out this calibration procedure on S\&P500 index call and put options data.
 Section \ref{sec:conclusion} concludes.